Bari, India: Talab-E-Shahi and Khanpur Mahal

-Talab-E-Shahi is situated five kilometers from Bari town, on the bank of a lake.
-The Khanpur Mahal is situated near Talab-E-Shahi.
-It was a pavilion palace built for Shahjahan but never occupied.
+Talab-e-Shahi is one of the cleanest and thriving lakes in Rajasthan today.
+Located 27 km from Dholpur district headquarters and 5 km from Bari in Rajasthan, this lake and the 17th century Khanpur Mahal next to it were primarily made to serve Emperor Shah Jahan during his hunting sojourns to Dholpur.
+Khanpur Mahal, a palace of several connected pavilions, though, was made as Shah Jahan's pleasure residence, it could never serve its purpose.
+Both the lake as well as the palace was made in the year 1617.
+The richness and ambiance of the lake beckons a number of winter migratory birds like the pintail, tufted duck, common teal, garganery teal. etc. After Shah Jahan's demise, the local royal family took over the reins of the palace.

 At present this building is headquarters of Bari area RAC (police).

-Dholpur was known for its natural environment, dense forests and ample games that attracted the royal princes regularly visiting this region during Mughal period.
-According to "Humayunnama" Babar once took all his wives and consorts to Dholpur on the death of his son Anwar Mirza for a change.
-Not only that, the beauty of Dholpur fascinated Akbar so much that he constructed the palaces at Khanpur on the banks of Talab-E-Shahi near Bari.

 Ram Sagar and Van Vihar Wildlife Sanctuary

-Spread about 60 sq km area, Van Vihar sanctuary is divided into two parts Van Vihar and Ramsagar.
+Spread about 60 km2 area, Van Vihar sanctuary is divided into two parts Van Vihar and Ramsagar.
 There are two separate wildlife sanctuaries.
 Van Vihar is situated on Vindhyan plateau and is inhabited by animals like Sambar (deer), Chital, blue bull, wild bear hyena and leopard.
 The sanctuary is surrounded by Dhok and Khair trees.